citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 ## How to create a cyberlinks ##

+Particles are bits of Information (text, image, audio, or video Files) that are registered on the Bostrom blockchain.

 A cyberlink is a link between two particles registered in Bostrom blockchain by a particular neuron.
 To create a cyberlink in Bostrom neurons needs to have any number of Ampere and 1 or more Volt tokens on their balance.

 For each staked **BOOT** a **HYDROGEN(H)** is minted (at a 1 to 1 ratio).
 With this **HYDROGEN** we can do "investmint" for a limited period(1 to 520 days) to produce **VOLT** and **AMPERE** tokens (both are needed to create cyberlinks).

+Each **VOLT** token on the neuron's balance allows creating 1 cyberlink per day.
+The ability to create cyberlinks is restored within a day.
+If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).

+Amount of **AMPERE** tokens on a balance of the selected neuron is used to compute ampere-per-cyberlink metric, which is used in cyberrank algorithm.
+The more **AMPERE** tokens the neuron has, the higher his cyberlinks would be ranked.
+Cyberrank is recalculated for each cycle.

 To get started go to [cyb.ai](https://cyb.ai/) and click on **HFR**(Note that I currently have an empty battery):